-Fretted instruments are often associated with the ancient Celtic music, but most of the instruments actually originated in Greece long before becoming popular in the Celtic tradition as mandolins or banjos, and as long as we’re on the subject, Celtic is pronounced with a hard “K” unless you are a sports fan.
+Fretted instruments are often associated with the ancient Celtic music, but most of the instruments actually originated in Greece long before becoming popular in the Celtic tradition and include Mandolins or banjos.
+As long as we’re on the subject, Celtic is pronounced with a hard “K” unless you are a sports fan.

-Stephen Rhodes has been putting out his version of Celtic music CD’s since 1997.
-His first album was titled “First Love” and is a collection of soothing music that has been reviewed as excellent meditation music to help you fall asleep.
-The latest inspiring faeries and dreams by Stephen Rhodes CD is called “Music for Healing” which hit the stands in 2005 and has had equally good reviews.
+Stephen Rhodes has been putting out his version of Celtic music CDs since 1997.
+His first album was titled “First Love” and is a collection of soothing music that has been reviewed and promoted as excellent meditation music to help you fall asleep.
+The latest faeries and dreams inspired music compilation by Stephen Rhodes CD is called “Music for Healing” which was released back in 2005 and still has equally good reviews.

-Not all good fairy and sleeping music is out in the meditation section of the store.
-“Fairytale” is a 1987 release of instrumental music by world renowned musician and vocalist Enya.
+Not all soothing fairy and sleeping music is found in the meditation section.
+“Fairytale” was released way back in 1987 consisting of instrumental music by world-renowned musician and vocalist Enya.
 Fairytale by Enya can be found in the Enya section as well as the instrumental section.

-Some other Celtic music CD’s are a compilation of various artists and have a great eclectic set of both soothing and more upbeat sounds.
-These CD’s are perfect for listening to while out in the garden, where the fairies can enjoy them along with you.
-Two of the best are “The Celtic Circle” and “Mystic Irish Rain.”
-The perfect out door fairy music to have at your next morning dew and fairy circle celebrations!
+Some other Celtic music CD’s are a compilation of various artists and have an eclectic set of both soothing and more upbeat sounds.
+These CDs are perfect for listening to while out in the garden, where along with you the fairies can enjoy, too.

 Two titles that continue to be popular are “The Celtic Circle” and “Mystic Irish Rain.”
 The perfect outdoor fairy music to have at your next morning dew and fairy circle celebration!